 The Applicant is requesting a Zoning Map Amendment (Rezoning) from RM Residential Medium to CU Commercial Urban within the Old Town Fairfax Transition Overlay District ("TOD").
-Development of the Property shall be in substantial conformance with the General Development Plan (the "GDP") prepared by Urban, Ltd. and Lessard Design, dated December 2, 2024.
-The Applicant is proposing up to 276 upper-story residential apartments in two buildings, over 10,500 square feet of retail, office or other nonresidential uses on the ground floor, and 424 shared parking spaces in one parking structure on approximately 2.69 acres.
+Development of the Property shall be in substantial conformance with the General Development Plan (the "GDP") prepared by Urban, Ltd. and Lessard Design, Inc., dated July 3, 2025.
+The Applicant is proposing up to 276 upper-story residential apartments in two buildings, approximately 10,796 square feet of retail, office or other commercial nonresidential uses on the ground floor, and approximately 423 shared parking spaces on approximately 2.69 acres.
+The unit mix proposed is 28 studio units, 160 one-bedroom units and 88 two-bedroom units.